Git: What is it, Why was it created, and the main commands.

 You can use Git on all projects that have files, no matter what type of files.
-It can be a code, text, images, videos, audio, wherever.
+It can be a code, text, images, videos, audio, or wherever.
 The main target is to allow control of the version history of these projects, help with teamwork workflow, and offer a safe environment for your files.

 Which the advantages and disadvantages of using Git?

 You could see some advantages at this point of the post, but let's jump on it with more details: